Marathi language: Zadi Boli

 Zaadi Boli or Zhaadiboli (झाडिबोलि) is spoken in Zaadipranta (a forest rich region) of far eastern Maharashtra or eastern Vidarbha or western-central Gondwana comprising Gondia, Bhandara, Chandrapur, Gadchiroli and some parts of Nagpur of Maharashtra.

 Zaadi Boli Sahitya Mandal and many literary figures are working for the conservation of this dialect of Marathi.

 Southern Indian Marathi

-Thanjavur Marathi, Namadeva Shimpi Marathi, Arey Marathi (Telangana), Kasaragod (north Kerala) and Bhavsar Marathi are some of the dialects of Marathi spoken by many descendants of Maharashtrians who migrated to Southern India.
+Thanjavur Marathi तञ्जावूर् मराठि, Namadeva Shimpi Marathi, Arey Marathi (Telangana), Kasaragod (north Kerala) and Bhavsar Marathi are some of the dialects of Marathi spoken by many descendants of Maharashtrians who migrated to Southern India.
 These dialects retain the 17th-century basic form of Marathi and have been considerably influenced by the Dravidian languages after the migration.
 These dialects have speakers in various parts of Tamil Nadu, Andhra Pradesh and Karnataka.